pierre-24/stdlite/docs/app.md

     If different from 0, use the [Tamm-Dancoff approximation](theory.md#application-to-dft-td-dft).

-!!! abstract "Parameter for Coulomb integrals"
+!!! abstract "Parameter for Coulomb ops_integrals"

     **Type**: `float`
     **Keyword**: `gammaJ`